azotdata/azot-event-extractor/README.md

 - libxml2-dev et libxslt-dev pour lxml (sudo apt-get install libxml2-dev libxslt-dev)
 - libjpeg-dev, zlib1g-dev et libpng12-dev pour les images (sudo apt-get install libjpeg-dev zlib1g-dev libpng12-dev)
 - nltk (we can read the full documentation http://www.nltk.org/install.html):
+- for rake module, it's better to clone here https://github.com/zelandiya/RAKE-tutorial

 ### Need this three packages to be installed for processing french language:

 -  pyOpenSSL
 -  ndg-httpsclient
 -  pyasn1

 - To have Corpora of nltk : http://www.nltk.org/nltk_data/
-    => we need stopwords, so we can directly go to point 68 (Stopwords) and download it
+    => we need stopwords, so we can directly go to point 68 (Stopwords) and download it (the frech stopwords is also uploaded directly in this project, because of some improvement done)
-- newspaper (pip install newspaper)
+- newspaper (pip install newspaper) (also better to get the one uploaded in this project)
 - mongodb (sudo apt-get install mongodb)
 - mongoengine (pip install mongoengine)
 - need to install the newspaper uploaded here because of some changes